Niladri24dutta/Ag-grid-angular1x/README.md

-# Ag-grid-angular 1.6
+# Ag-grid with angular 1.6x
-my first try with ag-grid and and angular 1x
+my first try with ag-grid and and angular 1.6